exponential-io/android-navigation-drawer/README.md

   `android:theme="@style/Exponential.Theme.Light"`.

-## Create the ActionBar
+## Create the ActionBar (app bar)

 Next, we will create a Toolbar and set it as the ActionBar.
+In terms of naming, Google has started to refer to the ActionBar as the "app bar".
+Therefore, we will name our Toolbar ActionBar as "appbar".

-- Create layout/actionbar.xml
+- Create layout/app_bar.xml
     - Set the root element to `android.support.v7.widget.Toolbar`.
     - Add `xmlns:app`
-    - Set `android:layout_height="@dimen/actionbar_height"`
+    - Set `android:layout_height="@dimen/app_bar_height"`
     - Add `app:theme`
     - Add `app:popupTheme`